Jarob-H/Automated-User-Tracker/README.md

 Our error handling and verification is not perfect and should be improved on.
 Currently, our program forces the user to sequentially put in a school and then a reason.
-This does stop someone from macilisly spamming the buttons, however does not verify that each input is indeed an unique user.
+This does stop someone from macilisly spamming the buttons, however does not verify that each input is indeed a unique user.

-To combat this in the future I would also like to implement an RFID scanner that checks an user ID.
+To combat this in the future I would also like to implement an RFID scanner that checks a user ID.
 If a person tries then to spam a button the program can then throw out duplicates.

 By implementing an ID system we also open up the possibility of creating a system that remembers a user and then that user